The Irresistible Pull of Gravity

 I’ve punished my legs in more than 40 marathons, and once, along the way, they got smashed up in a major road traffic accident that left me briefly in a wheelchair.
 I know only too well that running can hurt.

-So the hope dangled by a two-day running workshop in south
+So, the hope dangled by a two-day running workshop in south London – the keys to “effortless, injury-free, life-long running” – seemed irresistible.

 “Most people run thinking they need lots of power and force,” he explains.
 “They use the big muscles that soon get tired.
 It’s a macho approach, but they are wasting so much energy.
 They run with pain and they usually end up injured.”